gecio/gecio.github.io/docs/_optimist/specs/volume_specification/index.en.md

 # Volume Specifications

-In OpenStack, “volumes” are persistent storage that you can attach to your running OpenStack Compute instances to.
+In OpenStack, "volumes" are persistent storage that you can attach to your running OpenStack Compute instances to.
 In Optimist we have set up three classes of service for volumes.
 These have different limits, which are detailed below.

 ## Volume Types